stgran/LDA-Topic-Modeling/README.md

 This can also be done for all patents (regardless of country or time frame).

+The web_of_science_data files contain code that concatenates data from seven .txt tab-delimited files.

+Web of Science only allowed me to export 500 patents at a time.
+There were 3,475 for my particular search terms ('facial recognition') so I exported seven total files of patent data.
+This file quickly and easily combines the seven data files into one file.
+It also isolates and renames the columns I am interested in.

+For my purposes, I am only interested in patent abstracts, countries of origin, and application dates.

 ## Input Data
 The input data is designed to be the results of a query from a patent database.

 Spefically, one would query the database with specific search terms (related to the technological area of interest).

-The database results would be saved as a .csv or .xlsx.
+The lda_topic_modeling code takes .csv files with columns named 'abstract', 'country', and 'date' as input.

 The data should, at least, consist of the following columns:
-- Patent abstract
+- Patent abstract: 'abstract' should consist of strings of patent abstracts.
-- Patent source country
+- Patent source country: 'country', ideally, is a two-letter country code.
-- Patent date
+- Patent date: 'date' can consist of day-month-year, month-year, or year data.

-The code is currently designed for database results from a specific database so the code would need to be adjusted to take input data from other databases.
+The code is currently designed for database results from Web of Science, which I access through the Claremont Colleges Library.
+The code may need to be adjusted to take input data from other databases.

 ## Required Packages
 - pandas